xenharmonic-devs/sonic-weave/BUILTIN.md

 `indices`, `scale`

 ### sum
-Calculate the (linear) sum of the terms.
+Calculate the (linear) sum of the terms or the current scale.
 #### Parameters:

 `terms`